Eleanor Williams (criminal)

 Eleanor Williams (born 26 November 2000) is an English convicted criminal, from Barrow-in-Furness, Cumbria, England who made false claims of multiple serious crimes, including accusations of trafficking, rape by a group of men of Asian descent, blackmail, and physical violence, none of which were found to have occurred.
 Following her 2022 trial, Williams was found guilty on nine counts of perverting the course of justice, contrary to English common law.
-She was sentenced to eight and a half years in prison.
+She was sentenced to eight and a half years in prison, but was released early on licence after serving one year and ten months.

 The fictitious claims spread by Williams on the internet had lasting impacts, including multiple attempted suicides and a rise in racially motivated violence against the Asian community, and contributed to aspects of the Online Safety Act 2023, which criminalises the spread of harmful false information online.

 Background

 Eleanor Williams was born on 26 November 2000.
 Williams reportedly had difficulties in her childhood and self-harmed from a young age.
 Growing up, in Barrow-in-Furness, Cumbria, Williams' parents separated and she did not see her father often.
 She stated that she did not get along with her stepfather or mother, stating it was the reason that she moved out of their address to live in her own flat.
 At the time of her trial, she was living in Teasdale Road on Walney Island.